sxzz/rolldown-plugin-dts/README.md

   - `import * as ns from './ns'` and then `export { ns }`
   - `type ns = import('./ns')`

+## Differences from `rollup-plugin-dts`

+- The `rollup-plugin-dts` plugin is designed for Rollup, whereas this plugin is specifically tailored for Rolldown.
+- This plugin does not generate dts files but instead bundles them.

 ## Credits

 The project is inspired by [rollup-plugin-dts](https://github.com/Swatinem/rollup-plugin-dts)